 The next ingredient is dried beet pulp.
 Dried beet pulp is the by-product which remains once sugar has been extracted from sugar beets.
 The primary contribution of beet pulp is dietary fiber.

 We'd also like to note that beet pulp is fairly controversial in pet food.
 Proponents claim that beet pulp can promote intestinal health and regulate blood sugar.
 However, opponents claim that beet pulp is an inexpensive filler.

-potassium chloride is the next ingredient in this recipe.
+The next ingredient in this review is potassium chloride.
 Potassium chloride is a potassium supplement.

 The remaining ingredients in this Iams Proactive Health recipe are unlikely to affect the overall rating of the product.

 Our analysis of the ingredients show that this product derives most of its protein from animal based sources.
 This is an excellent property because meat based protein contains all of the necessary amino acids required by dogs.
 In our option, this is one of the most important properties to judge when reviewing pet food, therefore we believe this is an exceptional product in this regard.

 In summary, we recognize that this product does not contain any artificial colors, artificial preservatives, or anonymous meat ingredients.

 The official PawDiet rating for Iams Proactive Health With Grass-Fed Lamb is 2.5 out of 5.